School Board Recognition Month

 Such recognition can encourage veteran trustees to continue to make the commitment board service requires; other citizens might be encouraged to get involved in the schools and make positive change.
 A full month of activities allows local districts, PTAs, booster clubs, community leaders, and individual campuses to organize activities convenient and appropriate for them.

 Take this opportunity to help acknowledge thousands of public servants who make the time to share their vision and voice about the future of Texas children.
 We extend our best wishes for a productive month of building awareness and support in your community.

 TASB has prepared a planning kit to help districts recognize their local trustees.
-The kit, centered on the theme of Super-Heroes for Schools, is full of ideas for honoring board members and letting the community know about their many contributions.
-Certificates and tips for activities also were mailed directly to districts in October.
+The kit, centered on the theme of 2017 All-Star Team, is full of ideas for honoring board members and letting the community know about their many contributions.
+Certificates and a sample article and news release also were mailed directly to districts in early October.

 For more information, contact TASB Public Information at firstname.lastname@example.org or 800.580.8272, extension 2933, or 512.340.2933.
 Links to all kit materials are under “Read more” in the far-right column.